caunhach/CalculatorApp/README.md

 frame.getContentPane().setLayout(null);
 frame.getContentPane().setBackground(Color.black);
 ```
 - make the screen visible for you.
-Yes! it was hided till this step.
+Yes! it was hidden till this step.
 ```
 frame.setVisible(true);
 ```